LayerFolding/Layer-Folding/README.md

 ``` python
 python ResNet_Cifar10_prefold.py -d 20 -e 100 -lr 0.001 -m 0.9 -l 0.25
 ```
-Where ```l``` is a hyperparameter that balances between the task loss and the amount of layers that will be folded (```λ```), ```d``` is the depth of the net and the rest are set the training process.
+Where ```l``` is a hyperparameter that balances between the task loss and the amount of layers that will be folded (```λ```), ```d``` is the depth of the net and the rest set the training process.

-The following scripts take a prefold networks and then fold their activations, create a shallower networks and finally fine-tune their weights:
+The following scripts take a prefold network and then fold its activations, create a shallower network and finally fine-tune the weights:
 ``` python
 python ResNet_Cifar10_posfold.py
 ```